 He is particularly involved in the biology, geographical distribution of rare beetle communities, especially species that live in dead wood.
 All this background and work led him to the believe that Wilderness has an enormous benefit to protect biodiversity – the main objective of global conservation strategy.

-He put together a list of the arguments why Wilderness is so important, here it is:
+He put together the list below of arguments why Wilderness is so important:

 - provides safe homeland for protection of hundreds plant and animal species, that live in old and natural-structured forests or in other natural habitats

 - supports the measures to decrease the biodiversity loss